A Foundational Cornerstone of our Ministry

 During the holidays we also supply additional ingredients for a special meal to prepare and enjoy together as a family at home.

-Food boxes are given out during our Direct Services hours of operation located at 1 West.
+Food boxes are given out during our Supportive Family Services hours of operation located at 1 West.
 Las Vegas St.

 Culinary Arts Career Training